sandeep070688/fresh-drupal8-with-docker/README.md

    should be the value of `MYSQL_USER` and  the database password should be the value of `MYSQL_PASSWORD`.
 Under advanced options, set the "Host" option to `mysql` to match the name of the MySQL service.
-3. Enter whatver values you wish on the "Configure site" tab.
+3. Enter whatever values you wish on the "Configure site" tab.
 4. Once the Drupal installation is complete, you are now ready to use the Drupal environment.

 ## Interacting with the MySQL Container